-The city was molten; it was free-flowing promise.
+The city was molten dreams.
 During the late 1800s and early 1900s, residents of Wheeling, West Virginia found opportunity in its surrounding coal mines, iron foundries, breweries, and glass and cigar factories.
-Many of these residents felt a deep sense of pride in living in this place of makers and an early, important gateway to the expanding West.
-As far as 78-year-old resident Ed Gorczyca and his contemporaries are concerned, this is the city that still lingers in their minds—a Wheeling that their grandparents and parents helped to prosper and that remained vibrant through their own youth before the steady decline took hold.
+Many of them felt proud to live amidst other makers in a city that was becoming an important gateway to the expanding West.
+As far as 78-year-old resident Ed Gorczyca and his contemporaries are concerned, this is the city that still lingers in their minds—a Wheeling that their forbears helped to build and thrive and that remained prosperous through their own youth before the steady decline took hold.

 Over Gorczyca's lifetime, the collapse of the Upper Ohio Valley manufacturing base fueled an exodus of working-age people and the city's population declined by half, dropping from its peak of 61,659 people at the 1930 census to fewer than 28,000 today.
 Demographers at West Virginia University's Bureau of Business and Economic Research predict that it will be difficult to overcome the slide.
 As of fall 2015, viable long-term employment opportunities remain in short supply, while out-of-town transient workers following a regional natural gas boom have helped drive up rental prices in the city.

 In spite of the present challenges to its recovery, some positive signs of renewal are also emerging in the city for the first time in years.
 Wheeling natives and relative newcomers have been working on founding new city partnerships and grassroots organizations to rebuild Wheeling physically, economically, and spiritually.
 They are growing food in what has been considered a food desert and they are providing community to the marginalized.
 A collective reassessment of the city's identity is taking place, yielding both eulogies for what is missing and hope for what might be restored or created.